gloveboxes/Setting-up-Raspberry-Pi-SSH-Authentication/README.md

 ![ssh login](resources/ssh-login.jpg)

-Setting up a public/private key pair for [SSH](https://en.wikipedia.org/wiki/Secure_Shell) authentication is a secure and fast way to authenticate from your computer to the Raspberry Pi and will be used by Visual Studio Code Remote SSH Development.
+Setting up a public/private key pair for [SSH](https://en.wikipedia.org/wiki/Secure_Shell) authentication is a secure and fast way to authenticate from your computer to the Raspberry Pi.
+Visual Studio Code Remote SSH Development will be using SSH authentication.

 The Raspberry Pi SSH Authentication utility will prompt you for: